-Methylphenidate drugs have been extensively abused.
+Ritalin has been extensively abused.
 Extreme psychological dependence and severe social disability have resulted.
-Abuse of methylphenidate drugs may cause a sudden heart attack even in those with no signs of heart disease.
+Abuse of Ritalin may cause a sudden heart attack—even in those with no signs of heart disease.
 Symptoms of overdose that require immediate medical assistance include:

 The last dose of the drug every day should be taken several hours before bedtime to prevent insomnia.